Conscientious objection to abortion: Italy

 The law gives the option for health professionals to claim the right to refuse to perform abortion.
 If the health personnel demands to be conscientious objector, they have to declare it in advance (Art.9).
 However, conscientious objection may not be invoked by health professionals if the personal intervention is essential in order to save the life of a woman in imminent danger.

 Italy keeps a record of the objecting doctors.
 According to data from the Ministry of Health, between 1997 and 2016 there was a 12.9% increase in the number of gynecologists who refuse to perform abortions on moral grounds, from 62.8% to 70.9%, the highest percentage ever recorded.
 As of 2016 the percentage is higher than the national average in Southern Italy (83.5%) and Sicily and Sardinia (77.7%), and lower in Central (70.1%) and Northern Italy (63.9%).
 The percentage is growing in all the macroregions except the North.
 As a result, voluntary abortion is performed only in 60% of the hospitals of the country.
-Also, non-objecting doctors suffers discrimination, and -in some provinces- needs to perform record-numbers of abortions, up to 15.8 per week in the province of Taranto (Apulia) or 12.2 in the province of Catania (Sicily).
+Also, non-objecting doctors suffer discrimination, and -in some provinces- needs to perform record-numbers of abortions, up to 15.8 per week in the province of Taranto (Apulia) or 12.2 in the province of Catania (Sicily).

 A resolution by the Council of Europe has found several violations of the European Social Charter in the situation: